SublimeText/NaturalDocs/README.md

 # Todo

-* Add shortcuts for inserting [NaturalDoc Group](http://www.naturaldocs.org/documenting/reference.html#Summaries) blocks
 * Add more languages (C/C++, Ruby)
 * Something special for PHP5.4 (maybe parse traits like a class?)
 * Make awesomer

 # Changelog

+## June 29, 2012

+* Resolved Issue #6: inserting doc-blocks does not work when directly above EOF
+* Fixed bug with new preferences file not getting used correctly all the time (especially for non-Javascript like languages)

 ## June 11, 2012

-* Resolved Issue #5 -- Move settings file to `NaturalDocs.sublime-settings` / `User/NaturalDocs.sublime-settings`
+* Resolved Issue #5: Move settings file to `NaturalDocs.sublime-settings` / `User/NaturalDocs.sublime-settings`

 ## May 15, 2012